 Soft and acidic water is best for these fish and temperatures of 22-28 deg C (72-82 deg F) are perfect.
 The substrate should be fine gravel or sand to help protect their delicate sensory barbels when digging around on the tank floor for food.

 Provide plenty of caves and hiding places for them to rest.
-They love Natural Bogwood to live under and this type of natural wood also helps to provide the correct pH conditions of around pH: 6-7.5.
+They love Natural Bogwood to live under, this type of natural wood also helps to provide the correct pH conditions of around pH: 6-7.5.

 Regular water changes are a must, 15% a week minimum is the recommended amount and subdued lighting is preferred.
 Clean, well-oxygenated water is the key to their success in the home aquarium.
-Yoyo Loach ( Pakistan loach) with really thrive in the right conditions and it’s a joy to watch them grow.
+Yoyo Loach (Pakistan loach) will really thrive in the right conditions and it’s a joy to watch them grow.

-Since these fish have the capability of growing to 6″ ( rare in captivity) a tank of at least 4-5ft is standard.
-They not only need places to hide but also need space at the front of the tank to swim in open spaces in the little shoals.
+Since these fish have the capability of growing to 6″ (rare in captivity), a tank of at least 4-5ft is standard.
+They not only need places to hide but also need space at the front of the tank to swim in open spaces in little shoals.
 This is a beautiful sight and fascinating to watch as they interact with each other.

 Don’t be surprised if when first introduced to the aquarium you don’t see these fish for a while.
 They often hide in the grave/sandbed or within rocks for the first few days, but slowly emerge once they build in confidence.

-We found that our catfish loved Hikari Sinking Catfish pellets they are a personal favorite with all my catfish.
+We found that our catfish loved Hikari Sinking Catfish pellets, they are a personal favorite with all my catfish.
 It’s the way they slowly soak up water and become soft.
-This makes them perfect for every type of catfish, some catfish like to chew at the pellets whilst they are still hard and others like Corys like to start eating them when they are soft.
+This makes them perfect for every type of catfish, some catfish like to chew at the pellets whilst they are still hard and others such as Corys, like to start eating them when they are soft.

 Algae wafers, frozen foods and dried foods like mosquito larvae, brine shrimp, daphnia, mysis are all eaten by Yoyo Loach.

-Both sexes are very similar in appearance, however, males are generally more slender than the females who become considerably fatter when full of eggs.
+Both sexes are very similar in appearance however, males are generally more slender than the females, which become considerably fatter when full of eggs.
 Males have a red color around their barbels.